ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 The document might also be removed from the cache by purging any of the keys provided in the `Surrogate-Key` header.

 So back to the original problem here.
-This resource is for some reason not cached by Fastly ( remember the `x-cache: MISS` we started with).
+This resource is for some reason not cached by Fastly ( remember the `x-cache: MISS` you started with).
 But origin says this page can be cached for 1 day.
 How can that be?
-The likely reason is that this page also contains some ESI fragments and that one or more of these are not cachable.
+The likely reason is that this page also contains some ESI fragments and that one or more of these are not cacheable.

-So, first let's see if there are any ESIs here.
-We remove the `-IXGET` options (in order to see content of the response, not only headers) to curl and search for esi:
+So, first let's see if there are any ESIs here: remove the `-IXGET` options (in order to see content of the response, not only headers) to curl and search for esi:

 ```bash